Post-hoc Interpretability for Neural NLP: A Survey: Natural Language

 They find that rationalization explanations provide nearly identical explanations as reasoning explanations (those where the answer is not known by the explanation model).
 The method is validated to be \measure{human-grounded}, by tasking humans to use the explanation to predict the model behavior, again they find identical performance.

-It is questionable how \measure{functionally-grounded} \method{sec:natural-language:cage}{CAGE} is, as its only connection to the model is during inference of an explanation, where the \texttt{answer} is produced by the model.
-Because there are no other connections to the explained model, the GPT model may not truly depend on the answer, indeed their comparative experiments with reasoning explanations (where the answer is not given) show that the explanations are similar.
+It is questionable if \method{sec:natural-language:cage}{CAGE} is \measure{functionally-grounded}, as its only connection to the explained model is during inference, where the \texttt{answer} is produced by the explained model.
+Because there are no other connections to the explained model, their is little reason to think the GPT explainer-model can reflect the models behavior.
+If the humans who provided explanations had specialist insight into the model, then an argument could be made for \method{sec:natural-language:cage}{CAGE} to be \measure{functionally-grounded}.
+However, as the humans were Mechanical Turk workers, this is unlikely.